 How has COVID-19 and the lockdown affected budgets?
 Has that led to easier approval?

-What we’ve seen is that decision–makers and IT leaders are finding it easier to get through the door, and they are starting to be heard more seriously.
+What we’ve seen is that decision–makers and IT leaders are finding it easier to get through the door, and they are starting to be taken more seriously.
 Cybersecurity has certainly gone up in terms of prioritisation.
 COVID-19 has given organisations quick headaches that needed resolving.
 IT leaders have been put on the spot protecting data that organisations share with others.
 There has been an increase in the importance of security and spending, and some governance issues have been simplified, certainly in the public sector.
 It has been easier and quicker to get decisions made than six months ago.

 The pandemic has led to a great change in the security budget and has increased spending.

-In the private sector, the difference between a digital way of working and digital transformation.
-The dynamic is a fundamental shift in employee satisfaction, engagement, and productivity.
+In the private sector, the difference between a digital way of working and digital transformation is that the dynamic is a fundamental shift in employee satisfaction, engagement, and productivity.
 To have workers at home is a massive change.
 Once there is digital enablement, the onboard and offboard processes haven’t been joined up properly.
 At least three people have left one organisation, and there is kit out there still “working” as a consequence.

 In the loosening up of a budget, it raises a difficult challenge.
 Most businesses haven’t got there yet.
 For most, ways of increasing security are power shell scripting and extra tooling, and the budget isn’t there as it isn’t seen as “cool”.
 You could probably convince a CEO with minimal understanding of technology over MFA, however.

-We now have a situation where home devices are currently more “trusted” because of digital fingerprinting than office machines that haven’t been switched on for three months because of lockdown.
+We now have a situation where home devices are currently more “trusted” because of digital fingerprinting that office machines that haven’t been switched on for three months don’t have, because of lockdown.